SKalt/git-cc/README.md

 As a bonus, conventional commits facilitate generating changelogs and semantic version increments.
 An interactive command-line application helps with following the standard.

+## Licensing

+`git-cc` is source-provided software, not free software:

+> To use software listed on this site to make money or for work, you need to buy a license.
+If you’re part of a team, everyone on your team who uses the software needs to buy one.
+You can [try before you buy](#free-trials), to make sure the software works and integrates well with your prototypes.

+For more details, see [./LICENSE.md](./LICENSE.md).

+You can buy a paid license at [https://indiecc.com/~skalt/git-cc](https://indiecc.com/~skalt/git-cc).

 ## Installation

 Go to [the project releases page][releases page] to download the appropriate package.
 Alternately, use the installer script at [./scripts/install.sh](./scripts/install.sh).